 Why Major in Mathematics?

-There are many reasons
+There are many reasons.

 Mathematics is wonderful training for the mind, a great training if you are thinking of being a lawyer for example, and it has an increasing range of applications, from the study of the genome and climate change to financial mathematics and medical statistics.

 Come talk to one of the Barnard mathematics faculty members if you have any questions.

-Changes to the Majors:
+Changes to the Majors

-see the online Catalog for full details
+See the online Catalog for full details.

 The Mathematics Major now allows substitutions in both the Modern Analysis and Modern Algebra sequences.

 There is a new Major called the Major in Mathematical Sciences.
-This major combines the elements of Mathematics, Computer Science and Statistics.
-It is designed to prepare students for employment in business, administration, and finance, and also give excellent background for someone planning graduate study in a social science field.
+This major combines the elements of Mathematics, Computer Science, and Statistics.
+It is designed to prepare students for employment in business, administration, and finance, and also provides an excellent background for someone planning graduate study in a social science field.